-Second, in the Format Cells dialog box select Accounting.then click OK.
+Second, in the Format Cells dialogue box select Accounting.
+Then click OK.

 One of the reasons that I like to use the Accounting format to view monetary values in Excel is the fact that lines up the currency symbol to the left of the cell and that zero's are displayed as a dash.

 The next thing to do is to display a summary of Expenses using a Pivot Table.
 To do that, we are going to copy the Pivot Table that is already on the page, and paste it into cell D3.